gbif/hp-swissnatcoll/en/how-to-publish-data.md

 </div>

-1. If your field names are 100% the same as the DAGI's attribute, click on **✨Try auto-mapping**.
+1. If your file headers are 100% the same as the DAGI's attribute, click on **✨Try auto-mapping**.
-2. If you already did a mapping, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
+2. If you already did a mapping of a previous file, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
-3. If it is your first mapping and your field names are different than the DAGI attributes, select first the Required attributes by clicking on the drop-down menu **Select a column** of both attributes.
-You can then select the corresponding field in your imported file.
+3. If it is your first mapping and your file headers are different than the DAGI attributes, do first the _Required attributes_ by clicking on the drop-down menu **Select a column** on the right side of the attribute names.
+You can then select the corresponding header in your imported file.
-  - By typing the beginning of your field names in the search bar, you can find them more easily.
+  - By typing the beginning of your file header in the search bar, you can find it more easily.
-  - If unsure of the correspondence between the attributes and your field names, consult the Darwin Core FAQs section [Where can I find the Darwin Core terms description?](/en/data-dwc#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}.
+  - If unsure of the correspondence between the attributes and your file headers, consult the Darwin Core FAQs section [Where can I find the Darwin Core terms description?](/en/data-dwc#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}.
-4. For the Additional columns, either click on **➕ Add all** or add them one by one by clicking on the attribute names (with grey background) to map your fields with the DAGI attributes.
+4. For the Additional columns, either click on **➕ Add all** or add them one by one by clicking on the attribute names (with grey background) to map your headers with the DAGI attributes.
   - The added attributes appear at the top of the Additional columns list when added one by one, and at the bottom of the list when added with ➕ Add all.
-  - The unmapped fields of your file are listed on top of the Additional columns list with a grey background.
-It is not mandatory to map all of your file fields.
+  - The unmapped headers of your file are listed on top of the Additional columns list with a grey background.
+It is not mandatory to map all of your file headers.
-5. Repeat these steps until all of the fields you want to import are mapped.
+5. Repeat these steps until all of the headers you want to import are mapped.
-  - If you can't find a DAGI attribute corresponding to one or more of your fields, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes can't be encoded nor published on GBIF but may be available for other features in DAGI (e.g. Validation process)
+  - If you can't find a DAGI attribute corresponding to one or more of your headers, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes can't be encoded nor published on GBIF but may be available for other features in DAGI (e.g. Validation process)
 <br>
 6. When satisfied with your mapping, click on **Update mapping**.
 <br>
-7. (Step 3️⃣ of 3️⃣) The last step is a summary window on which you can check your file name and size, creation date, the number of rows, and the mapped and unmapped fields.
+7. (Step 3️⃣ of 3️⃣) The last step is a summary window on which you can check your file name and size, creation date, the number of rows, and the mapped and unmapped headers.
   - If you want to keep a trace of your mapping, you can select the whole summary window and copy-paste it on your computer.
-This might also help you keept track of the correspondance between your database field names and the Darwin Core attributes of DAGI.
+This might also help you keept track of the correspondance between your database file headers and the Darwin Core attributes of DAGI.
 8. When satisfied, click on **Run import**.
   - The page displayed is now the Imports tab, where you can see all your imported files for a given dataset at all times.
 By clicking on the blue icon of the size (📥xyz.x Mbyte), you can download your imported file.
   - A progression bar appears during the import process and disappears when finished. ⚠️ Depending on the size of your imported dataset, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the import state.